Dre Campbell Farm

 Next, peel off the outer layers of the sprouts, as these are the dirtiest parts.
 Remove any discolored leaves.

-Place the Brussels sprouts in lukewarm water for 10 minutes before rinsing again.
+Place the Brussels sprouts in lukewarm water for 10 minutes, then rinse again.
 You can also use any of the above natural veggie wash sprays instead of pure water.

 Mushrooms

-Knowing how to clean mushrooms properly is vital because they can be filled with mold and other contaminants.
+Knowing how to clean mushrooms properly is vital, as they can harbor mold and other contaminants.
 Dirt splashes might also be on them.

 Rinse mushrooms under cool, running water.
 To be extra careful, dip them in a vinegar solution to kill possible mold and bacteria.

 Shake off excess water and place your mushrooms on paper towels.
-Cut off the parts that still have mold-looking residues.
+Cut off the parts with moldy-looking residue.

 Takeaway

-While rinsing organic fruits and vegetables under running water might seem like enough since they are free of chemical pesticides, utilizing other cleaning methods is essential.
+Rinsing organic fruits and vegetables under running water might seem enough since they don’t contain chemical pesticides.
+Still, it is important to use other cleaning methods for added safety.

 There are other things to watch out for before preparing or consuming organic raw produce.